Leo Segedin

-Life
+Life and career

-Born in Chicago's West Side in 1927, Segedin showed an early aptitude for drawing that was encouraged with classes at the School of the Art Institute.
+Born in Chicago's West Side on March 22, 1927, Segedin showed an early aptitude for drawing that was encouraged with classes at the School of the Art Institute.
 After graduating from Crane Technical High School, he attended the University of Illinois Urbana-Champaign, intending to go into chemical or aeronautical engineering.
 A self-described "Eureka!" moment his junior year, however, convinced him to choose art (BFA, 1948; MFA 1950).
 In 1952, Segedin began military service and taught drafting at the U.S. Army Engineer School at Fort Belvoir, Virginia until 1954.
 He continued to paint—in a studio above a bowling alley—and exhibit, winning prizes in shows at the Art Institute of Art of Chicago (AIC), Terry Art Institute in Miami, and Corcoran Gallery.
 Upon returning to Chicago, he decided to teach for a living, initially at a high school, before settling at Northeastern Illinois University (NEIU), where he served until retiring as Art Professor Emeritus in 1987, in order to paint full-time.

 Segedin exhibited widely, appearing in the AIC's "60th Annual National Exhibition" (1952), seven of its annual "Chicago and Vicinity" shows, and a United States Information Traveling Exhibition (1957–9).
 In 1956, Art in America selected him as one of 36 artists in its annual "New Talent in the U.S.A." survey.
-In subsequent decades, he exhibited at the Des Moines Art Center, Evanston Art Center and Hyde Park Art Center, shows at the Balzekas Museum of Lithuanian Culture and Loyola University as part of a group called the "5," and at the Byron Roche Gallery in Chicago (five solo shows, 1997–2009).
+In subsequent decades, he exhibited at the Des Moines Art Center, Evanston Art Center, and Hyde Park Art Center and showed at the Balzekas Museum of Lithuanian Culture and Loyola University as part of a group called the "5," and at the Byron Roche Gallery in Chicago (five solo shows, 1997–2009).
 The Chicago Cultural Center (1994), University Club of Chicago (2000), and NEIU (2010) each recognized him with retrospectives.
 Segedin was one of eleven influential Illinois artists recognized the Illinois State Museum's "Luminous Ground: Artists with Histories" (2011), and was in the Muskegon Museum of Art's "Moments of Grace: New Regional Painting" (1999–2000).
 He is included in Harvest of Freedom: A Survey of Jewish Artists in America (1989) by Louise Dunn Yochim.